 farm homestead around any theme you can imagine, or compete in the weekly contests for best-looking farm homestead.
 Play is allowed in any desired intervals, mainly through having a variety of crops that harvest at different rates, from two hours to five days.

 It is a sister game to PetVille, FishVille and FarmVille.
+It was shut down by Zynga in 2015.

 This game provides examples of: